souffle-lang/souffle-lang.github.io/pages/docs/types.md

 Converts the expression `as(a, Variable)` to an expression of type `Variable` although `a` is of type `VariableOrStackIndex`.
 Note that type casts between numbers and symbols are particular dangerous because strings for certain ordinal numbers may not exist.
 E.g., the fact `A(as(1034234234, symbol).` most likely will cause troubles in conjunction with an output directive since a symbol with ordinal number 1034234234 may not exist.

+Type conversions are cast the value to a new type without converting the value.
+For converting, a number stored as a string and vice veras we have the functors `to_number`, `to_string`, `to_unsigned`, and `to_float`.

 ## Syntax

 In the following, we define type declarations in Souffle more formally using [syntax diagrams](https://en.wikipedia.org/wiki/Syntax_diagram) and [EBNF](https://en.wikipedia.org/wiki/Extended_Backus–Naur_form).
 The syntax diagrams were produced using [Bottlecaps](https://www.bottlecaps.de/rr/ui).